Learning Spatial Features from Audio-Visual Correspondence in Egocentric Videos: Experiments

-\paragraph{Baselines.} For both TalkNet and SPELL, we compare against multiple baselines comprising both the unmodified backbone and improved versions of it, in addition to some naive methods: \begin{itemize}[leftmargin=*,topsep=0pt,partopsep=0pt,itemsep=0pt,parsep=0pt] \item \textbf{All-active:} a naive model that predicts that all visible speaker are always active \item \textbf{All-inactive:} a naive model that predicts that all visible faces are always inactive \item \textbf{Random:} a naive model that emits a random ASD confidence score for every visible speaker \item \textbf{Backbone w/o audio:} a vision-only version of the backbone with no audio input \item \textbf{Backbone:} the originally-proposed backbone that processes only faces and monaural audio \item \textbf{Backbone-binaural:} an improvement over the backbone, where we use binaural audio instead of monaural, alongside positional encodings for the faces, indicative of their relative position and depth, for better matching the face to the audio \item \textbf{Backbone-binaural w/ scene video:} a further improvement over the backbone, where we additionally provide the scene images (uncropped video frames) to the backbone-binaural model \item \textbf{Backbone w/ TLR~\citep{yang2020telling} features:} we fuse the SOTA Telling Left from Right (TLR)~\citep{yang2020telling}, which learns audio-visual spatial correspondences by predicting the spatial alignment between vision and binaural audio. \item \textbf{Backbone w/ 2.5D-VS~\citep{gao20192} features:} we fuse features from the SOTA audio-visual binauralization model, 2.5D Visual Sounds (2.5D-VS)~\citep{gao20192}. \end{itemize} For both TLR~\cite{yang2020telling} and 2.5D-VS~\cite{gao20192}, we use a feature fusion method like ours to fuse their pretrained features with the backbone.
+\paragraph{Baselines.} For both TalkNet and SPELL, we compare against multiple baselines comprising both the unmodified backbone and improved versions of it, in addition to some naive methods: \begin{itemize}[leftmargin=*,topsep=0pt,partopsep=0pt,itemsep=0pt,parsep=0pt] \item \textbf{All-active:} a naive model that predicts that all visible faces are always active \item \textbf{All-inactive:} a naive model that predicts that all visible faces are always inactive \item \textbf{Random:} a naive model that emits a random ASD confidence score for every visible speaker \item \textbf{Backbone w/o audio:} a vision-only version of the backbone with no audio input \item \textbf{Backbone:} the originally-proposed backbone that processes only faces and monaural audio \item \textbf{Backbone-binaural:} an improved backbone using binaural audio instead of monaural, alongside positional encodings for the faces, indicative of their relative position and depth, for better matching the face to the audio \item \textbf{Backbone-binaural w/ scene:} a further improvement over the backbone, where we also provide the scene images (uncropped video frames) to backbone-binaural \item \textbf{Backbone w/ TLR~\citep{yang2020telling}:} fuses features from the SOTA Telling Left from Right (TLR)~\citep{yang2020telling}, which learns audio-visual spatial correspondences by predicting the spatial alignment between vision and binaural audio \item \textbf{Backbone w/ 2.5D-VS~\citep{gao20192}:} fuses features from the SOTA audio-visual binauralization model, 2.5D Visual Sounds (2.5D-VS)~\citep{gao20192} \item \textbf{Backbone w/ 2.5D-VS~\citep{gao20192}++:} fuses features from 2.5D-VS with a transformer architecture \item \textbf{Backbone w/ SSR~\citep{sato2022self-supervised}{++}:} fuses features from the SOTA self-supervised audio-visual stereo sound ranking (SSR)~\citep{sato2022self-supervised} model {with a transformer architecture} \item \textbf{Backbone w/ AV-MAE~\citep{georgescu2022audiovisual}:} fuses features from the SOTA modality-inpainting AV-MAE~\citep{georgescu2022audiovisual} model \end{itemize} For all alternate feature-learning methods~\cite{georgescu2022audiovisual,sato2022self-supervised,gao20192,yang2020telling}, we pretrain them on our datasets and use {our} feature fusion method. {Thus, any advantages in performance of our approach over these SOTA representations will be attributable to our modeling ideas.} {Importantly}, the {2.5D-VS~\citep{gao20192}++, SSR~\cite{sato2022self-supervised}{++}, and AV-MAE~\cite{georgescu2022audiovisual} features {all rely on transformers and} have similar model capacity as ours (see Supp.~for a detailed analysis on model capacity).
 We use the standard \textbf{mean average precision} (mAP) metric.